ssokolow/quicktile/docs/developing.rst

   deprecation warnings as I do, I suggest running PyLint as ``pylint3 quicktile 2>/dev/null``)

-While not yet complete enough to be of much use, as it doesn't yet provide a mock window to get QuickTile past the safety check few commands opt out of, you are also advised to run what will eventually be a functional test suite:
+While it currently relies on an ugly hack which hard-codes Openbox and Zenity as dependencies, and does not yet assert that windows wind up in the expected states, you may also find the beginnings of a functional test suite useful as a way to exercise the code and check for uncaught
+exceptions:

 .. code-block:: sh

     ./test_functional.py -v

-This is excluded from :file:`run_tests.sh` because it takes too long to be part of a comfortable edit-test cycle.
+Bear in mind that, even once it is more mature, it will remain excluded from :file:`run_tests.sh` because it takes too long to be part of a comfortable edit-test cycle.

 In lieu of a proper functional test suite, please manually execute all tiling commands which rely on code you've touched and watch for misbehaviour.